zendesk/zcli/.github/CONTRIBUTING.md

 - `yarn lint` to lint your typescript code using standardjs eslint config
 - `yarn test` to run test in all the packages

 Running `yarn dev` or `./packages/zcli/bin/run` will run the cli locally.
-Alternatively, you can also run symlink your local CLI to global `zcli` binary by running `yarn run link:bin`.
+Alternatively, you can also symlink your local CLI as a global `zcli` binary by running `yarn run link:bin`.

 ## Pull Request Workflow